-Stanford’s reputation is known far and wide, so an MBA earned at this prestigious school is almost certain to get you places; Stanford GSB’s recent employment report is a testament to that.
-Their recent MBA graduates have managed to land some of the highest-paid starting salaries for MBAs anywhere in the world, breaking records in multiple pay categories such as starting base salary, average sign-on bonus, and average expected performance bonus.
+Stanford’s reputation is known far and wide, so an MBA earned at this prestigious school is almost certain to get you places, and the Stanford GSB employment report is a testament to that.

-If you’re interested in taking a detailed look at the Stanford GSB employment report, or learning more about what this business school is known for and how to obtain a coveted spot in one of their future cohorts, read on.
+If you’re interested in taking a detailed look at the GSB employment stats, or learning more about what this business school is known for and how to obtain a coveted spot in one of their future cohorts, read on.

 Why Apply to Stanford GSB?

 Before you can begin thinking of the next big job that your MBA will secure for you, you must first complete said degree, and you should do this in a place that offers you a well-rounded education that paves the way for infinite personal and professional growth.

 Stanford GSB provides exactly that to each and every one of its students through its rigorous courses, world-class faculty, and bountiful experiential learning opportunities.

 Joining a future cohort at Stanford GSB also means joining a community made up of “people from all over the world who will become your colleagues and confidants,” and together you will “become the leaders of tomorrow, supporting and challenging each other every step of the way.”